himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 #### pass edit

-Generating a password is great, but being a forgetful person, I like to keep additional information in my pass entries (username, email, website url).
+Generating passwords is great, but being a forgetful person, I like to keep additional information in my pass entries (username, email, website url).
 This is where `pass edit` comes in.
-To use it, call it with a password entry, and it will open up the contents of the entry in your favorite editor.
-Make your changes and save.
+When called, `pass edit` will open up the contents of the entry in the default editor.
+From there, make the changes, and save.

+For example:

 ```
 pass edit Shopping/SomeFakeStore/ryan